-- 2.89 Water Systems ARC approval is not required if the water system is completely contained within the dwelling unit and causes no architectural change to the exterior of the dwelling unit.
-Section 9.15 of the Community Declaration prohibits individual exterior water supply or water softener systems except as approved by the Committee and except if designed, located, constructed, and equipped in accordance with requirements, standards and recommendations of any applicable water and sanitation district or other governmental authorities having jurisdiction. - 2.90 Wells Not permitted.
-Section 9.10 of the Community Declaration prohibits the use of the property for the purpose of mining, quarrying, drilling, boring, exploring for or removing oil, gas or other hydrocarbons, minerals, rocks, stones, gravel or earth (except drilling for underground water by Shea Homes or an entity designated by Shea Homes to provide water service to Highlands Ranch). - 2.91 Windows, Replacement ARC approval is required.
-Considerations shall include, but not be limited to, size, color, window style and style of home.
+- 2.88 Vents Approval is required.
+For rooftop vents see Rooftop Mounted Applications and Devices, Section 2.64. - 2.89 Water Systems Approval is not required if the water system is completely contained within the dwelling unit and causes no architectural change to the exterior of the dwelling unit.
+Section 9.15 of the Community Declaration prohibits individual exterior water supply or water softener systems except as approved by the Committee and except if designed, located, constructed and equipped in accordance with requirements, standards and recommendations of any applicable water and sanitation district or other governmental authorities having jurisdiction. - 2.90 Wells Not permitted.
+Section 9.10 of the Community Declaration prohibits the use of the property for the purpose of mining, quarrying, drilling, boring, exploring for or removing oil, gas or other hydrocarbons, minerals, rocks, stones, gravel or earth (except drilling for underground water by Shea Homes or an entity designated by Shea Homes to provide water service to Highlands Ranch). - 2.91 Windows, Replacement Approval is required.
+Considerations will include, but may not be limited to, size, color, window style and style of home.
 Replacement windows must match any existing windows to remain in exterior color and each elevation must be consistent either with or without grids.

-NOTE: ARC approval is required for ornamental and stained-glass windows.
+NOTE: Approval is required for ornamental and stained-glass windows.

-2.92 Windows: Tinting, Security Bars, etc ARC approval is required.
+2.92 Windows: Tinting, Security Bars, etc Approval is required.
 All applications must have an approved "Energy Star" rating.
 Window grids and/or tinting must be applied to all windows on the same elevation (side of home).